 I hope everyone is very spun up on HR3261-Stop Online Piracy Act (SOPA) and S968-Protect IP Act (PIPA).
 If you are, hopefully you’ve contact your state senators and congressman.
 If you’re not, please read (and reuse) the following letter SEMPO created.

-This letter is an urgent request to you, from the members of SEMPO, the global non-profit organization serving the search and digital marketing industry and marketing professionals engaged in it, to abandon the Internet censorship/blacklisting bills presently under consideration.
+go to link This letter is an urgent request to you, from the members of SEMPO, the global non-profit organization serving the search and digital marketing industry and marketing professionals engaged in it, to abandon the Internet censorship/blacklisting bills presently under consideration.
 If enacted, S.968 – Protect IP Act PIPA), would negatively affect all Internet-based businesses, traditional businesses that have Internet presences or divisions, marketers and advertisers, and all online consumers – purportedly to help protect the rights of an infinitesimally smaller group.

 The bill would not fix the problems they purport to solve, they are so vague that they would have implications far beyond their intentions, and better measures already exist that successfully address those very issues.
 For instance, the Digital Millennial Copyright Act of 1998 requires websites to remove links to fraudulently obtained material when the copyright holder requests it, and this provision has already been successfully invoked millions of times.*